fbpx

 • Trim control for quick level adjustment.

-Uses: The CLA-76 can be used on virtually any track, but it’s especially good on bass and drums because of its super-fast attack times, but it’s also a good choice for getting tighter vocals and guitars.
+Uses: The CLA-76 can be used on virtually any track, but it’s especially good on bass and as a drum compressor because of its super-fast attack times, but it’s also a good choice for getting tighter vocals and guitars.

 You can get the Waves CLA-76 here: Waves Website, Sweetwater, Best Service.